JonasBchrt/raw-gnss-fusion/README.md

 The GNSS data is not only used to anchor the robot's trajectory in the global Earth frame and to eliminate drift, but also for highly accurate local positioning using the carrier-phase observations of a GNSS receiver.
 However, we do not require a base station as differential GNSS methods normally do.

-This repository contains three independent pieces of work:
+This repository contains three pieces of work that do not depend on each other:

 1. [Demo code for our carrier-phase factors](#demo-code-for-our-carrier-phase-factors)